 Note: It is a good idea to check the actual OBD-II protocol of your vehicle.
 Consult the owner’s manual or the service manual of your car, or pop open the hood and check for the label that indicates the specific OBD-II protocol.
 Carmakers often use a variation or combination of the five protocols mentioned above, depending on the year of release and the country/region.

-After determining the OBD-II protocol, you can start choosing the best OBD2 scanner for your vehicle.
+After determining the OBD-II protocol, you can start choosing the right adapter scanner for your vehicle.
 The good news is that vehicle scanners and code readers have changed over the years.
 We now have wireless vehicle code readers that utilize ultra-fast Bluetooth technology, which are commonly used with Android-specific devices.

 Yes, that’s right!
 You can use your Android smartphone as a vehicle scanner.
 There are also Wi-Fi-enabled vehicle scanners for Apple and Windows devices, which are perfect if you use an iPhone, iPad or Windows phone and laptop PC.
 Your gadgets are basically small computers, so there’s no wondering why they can function as professional-grade vehicle scanners.